JustWorking42/JustWorking42/README.md

 ## About

 Hello!
-I'm JustWorking42, a passionate software developer with a focus on mobile and backend development.
+I'm Herman, a passionate software developer with a focus on mobile and backend development.
 I love building applications that make a difference in the world.

 ## Skills